-- Writing should be taught through a cross curricular approach using the 'Power of Reading' project and foundation subjects as a stimulus.
-A range of creative teaching approaches are used e.g. speaking and listening, drama, writing in role, reader's theatre etc. - The children are provided with opportunities to write for a purpose about current, real and first hand experiences. - We encourage the children to become creative, imaginative and confident, and 'to have a go' at writing. - Children are taught to self assess and edit and redraft their work. - Writing experiences are scaffolded through the use of word walls, word books and allowing the children to write for themselves unaided.
-Across the school unaided writing is encouraged and celebrated. - Children have regular extended writing sessions each term giving them time to write at length.
-This extended piece of writing is introduced each term through a whole school writing stimulus. - In Year 1 and 2 the children have weekly spellings to learn linked to the spelling patterns taught in the classroom. - In order to assist the children with their spelling and writing there are 'have a go books', word walls, dictionaries and topic words available in all classes.
+- Writing is taught through a cross curricular approach using the 'Power of Reading' project and foundation subjects as a stimulus.
+A range of creative teaching approaches are used, e.g. speaking and listening, drama, writing in role, reader's theatre and many more. - The children are provided with opportunities to write for a purpose about current, real and first hand experiences. - We encourage the children to become creative, imaginative and confident at writing. - Children are taught to self-assess and edit their work with a 'purple polishing' pen. - Writing experiences are scaffolded through the use of working walls, common exception word mats, word banks and dictionaries and allowing the children to write for themselves unaided. - Explicit learning of learning, handwriting and grammar takes several times a week. - Spelling badges are rewarded to children who can correct spell most of the Year 1 and 2 common exception words. - In KS1, children have weekly spellings investigations as homework which are linked to the phonics and spelling patterns taught that week in the classroom.